StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Finding CE Values.md

 1.777777791
 ```

 I'm using `1.77777802` due to I know this is the value that I'm looking for.
 However you'd need to try: `1.777777791` first.
-After typing the value click on First Scan.
+After typing the value click on `First Scan`.

 If it doesn't find anything, then test `1.7777777`.
 If it doesn't find anything then try: `1.7777` etc etc until you find something.